Migrating from PayPal to Stripe and back

 Q. Your only recommendation is to contact the customer but if this transaction is really fraudulent, we will be calling the same fraudster who placed the order.
 Is this really the only thing that Stripe can suggest for this and future fraud protection?

 A. Our recommendation to contact the customer is simply for your own peace of mind, and so that you can possibly avoid a dispute (and the fee associated with it) if the charge was indeed fraudulent.
 Because these charges initially look good to us — and also look good to the bank — there isn’t much we can do after the fact.
-These notices are a courtesy to let you know to keep you eyes on those charges, as banks have flagged them with us after receiving word from their cardholders (again, usually a number of days or weeks after the charge was run) that the purchases may have been fraudulent.
+These notices are a courtesy to let you know to keep your eyes on those charges, as banks have flagged them with us after receiving word from their cardholders (again, usually a number of days or weeks after the charge was run) that the purchases may have been fraudulent.

 This can be broadly summed up by remembering that Stripe (and the banks) cannot catch all fraud.
 We do prevent quite a bit!
 (Much of which our users never see.)
 But sometimes, charges will go through that looked fine on paper but turn out later to have been fraudulent.
 We absolutely understand that this is not ideal, but it is also baked into the very nature of card processing.

-Outcome from Stripe’s Customer Service
+The outcome from Stripe’s Customer Service

 The latest update from Stripe is another faceless email saying that the bank says the cardholder is disputing the transaction as fraudulent and even though we have a POD and passed all the checks from Stripe our company is open to losing £700 on a single transaction and who knows how more on over £8k we have invoiced using stripe because at any time a new claim could come through.

-Adding insult to the injury, we have received a £15 levy from Stripe because of the dispute being raised in what seems to be a one-way conversation as we have received many emails from different Customer service staff but not a single one has helped us to address the issue and feel that we can as a startup believe that Stripe was the chosen one…
+Adding insult to the injury, we have received a £15 levy from Stripe because of the dispute being raised in what seems to be a one-way conversation as we have received many emails from different Customer service staff but not a single one has helped us to address the issue and feels that we can as a startup believe that Stripe was the chosen one…

 If you are a Startup avoid Stripe as doing the opposite will have you signing blank cheques out on the internet, completely unprotected and with minimal customer support.